ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 The user will be able to generate and upload more financials documents as they see fit.

-### Adding Recipt Into CSV file (Done by Cristian Maierean)
+### Adding Receipt Into CSV file (Done by Cristian Maierean)

 ***

 ### Actor (User)

-Business owner who has a valid account in the system.
+The business owner has a valid account in the system.

 ### Pre-Condition